The Dark Period

 to avoid any additional stress on the back

 My diet suffered.
 My gym workout suffered.
 I felt miserable and experienced borderline anxiety issues.
 I almost felt like a handicapped person dealing with pain every time I had to change my body posture.
 No lower body workout changed my form as well that led to chicken legs and self-image issues.
-For whole eight months, I suffered physical and mental torture due to this one thing- one lower back pain!
+For the whole eight months, I suffered physical and mental torture due to this one thing- one lower back pain!
 But today, things are pretty different.
 Want to see how?
 Check out the following video of me doing 150kg dead-lifts that I shot a few days ago:

 Towards the Light from the Dark